AmnaMurtaza29/CodSoft/README.md

-# CodSoft Task 1 Poertfolio Website
+# CodSoft Task 1 Portfolio Website
 A Code repo for Web development Internship at CodSoft.